acenet-arc/cloud_from_a_to_z/_episodes/vnc-the-wrong-way.md

 - "We'll score an easy win, paying through reduced security"
 keypoints:
 - "We can score an easy win by doing VNC the wrong way (but we shouldn't)"
-- "We can expose our VM to unneccessary risk"
+- "We can expose our VM to unnecessary risk"
 - "VNC traffic is not secure by default"
 - "Reducing the holes in your firewall enhances security"
 - "Binding a server to only accept connections from localhost enhances security"